NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.md

 Preprocessing has been modified from fixed random range selection to fitted preprocessing in a **bounded range** by constraining the exponents to have the norm between a lower bound and an upper bound.
 The preprocessing ranges are the same used in NNPDF3.1 and thus based on the evolution basis with intrinsic charm.

-The momentum sum rules are implemented as a **neural network layer** which computes the normalization coefficients for each flavour as a sum over a fixed grid of x points.
+The momentum sum rules are implemented as a **neural network layer** which computes the normalization coefficients for each flavour.
+This layer approximates the integral with a sum over a fixed grid of points in x.
+This approach guarantees that the model will always be normalized, even if the network parameters are changed, and therefore the gradient descent updates are performed correctly.
 The number and density of points in x is selected in such way that the final quality of the integrals are at least permille level in comparison to 1D integration algorithms.

 The network initialization relies on modern deep learning techniques such as glorot uniform and normal (see [Keras initializers](https://keras.io/initializers/)), which have demonstrated to provide a faster convergence to the solution.